sidk/sidk.github.io/_posts/2015-10-18-how-to-use-has_many-through-with-additional-attributes-on-the-join-table.md

 >
 > “how do you store extra info in the join model and extract that out later?&#8221;

 If you followed along [my previous post](http://ducktypelabs.com/how-a-has_many-through-association-works-in-practice/), at this point you should have a good idea of how to write your models, controllers and views such that you can create, display and edit records which use a `has_many :through` association.
-If you&#8217;re still stuck on that, leave a comment below and I&#8217;ll try to sort you out.
 Make sure to check out [Ryan Bates screencast](http://railscasts.com/episodes/17-habtm-checkboxes-revised) on the basics, and also checkout [Rahoul&#8217;s article](http://theartandscienceofruby.com/2015/06/23/which-activerecord-association-should-i-use-has-and-belongs-to-many-or-has-many-through/) on when you should `has_many` in the first place.

 So, what do you do when you want to store/access additional attributes in the join table?